Improving future society trustworthiness through security research

 Teaching policy

 We provide a dynamic research environment in which students can broaden their knowledge, learn new skills, and develop new abilities.
-We lay a strong emphasis on putting theoretical knowledge into practice through applied research, and on hands-on experience with various aspects of network security.
-Since the development of communication skills is also extremely important, presenting and publishing one’s work are highly encouraged and supported.
+We lay a strong emphasis on putting theoretical knowledge into practice through applied research, and on hands-on experience with various aspects of cybersecurity and network security.
+Since the development of communication skills is also extremely important, students are highly encouraged and supported to present and publish their research work.